An Euler-Bernoulli beam with nonlinear damping and a nonlinear spring at the tip: Preliminaries and derivation of the model

 Additionally, we have the virtual work $\delta W$ coming from the external forces:

 Taking into account the boundary conditions $u(0)=u'(0)=0$ of the clamped end we find that, according to Hamilton's principle, $u$ satisfies:

 where $(t,x)\in (0,\infty)\times (0,L)$.

-Finally we derive a candidate for a Lyapunov function, guided by the expectation that the total energy of the beam will decrease in time, mainly due to the damping.
-The total energy of the system is given by $E_\mathrm{tot} = E_{k} + E_{p} + E_{s}$, where $E_s := \int_0^{ u(L)}{k_1(s) \dd{}s}$ represents the potential energy stored in the nonlinear spring.
+Finally we derive a candidate for a Lyapunov function: The total energy of the system is a natural candidate, since it will decrease in time because of the damping.
+The total energy is given by $E_\mathrm{tot} = E_{k} + E_{p} + E_{s}$, where $E_s := \int_0^{ u(L)}{k_1(s) \dd{}s}$ represents the potential energy stored in the nonlinear spring.
 Now \eqref{assum_1} ensures that this integral always stays non-negative.
 We compute the time derivative of the total energy, using the Euler-Lagrange equations \eqref{EBB_system}:

 Due to \eqref{assum_2} this last line is always non-positive.
 So $E_{\mathrm{tot}}$ is a candidate for a Lyapunov function:

 and it is non-negative.
 According to the previous calculation its derivative along classical solutions of \eqref{EBB_system} satisfies: